ProbstLab/uBin-helperscripts/README.md

 and should be active whenever the wrapper will be used.

 Ruby version and gems.
 The ruby version most of the scripts are written in is not available via conda and thus needs to be installed separately.
 For this, a ruby package (“gem”) manager like rvm (https://rvm.io/) is recommended.
+Some users have reported problems installing rvm as the required libssl1.0-dev is not available in all Unix distributions.
+Fixes for this problem have been described in https://github.com/rvm/rvm/issues/4915.

-Using rvm, ruby version 2.3.1 can be installed using
+Using rvm, ruby version 2.3 can be installed using

 $ rvm install 2.3